-1. Preheat oven to 400 degrees and line a baking sheet with parchment paper or foil.
+1. Preheat oven to 400 degrees and line a rimmed baking sheet with parchment paper or foil.

-3. Add water, miso, sesame oil, and garlic to a blender and blend for about 1 minute.
+3. Make the garlic-miso sauce: Whisk or blend the water, miso, sesame oil, honey and garlic together for about 1 minute.
 Set aside.

-4. Remove vegetables from oven and toss with miso sauce and fresh basil before serving.
+4. Remove vegetables from oven and toss them with miso sauce before serving.

 Vegan if using agave syrup